rblrblrbl/rsrf-code-paper/real_data_examples_code/README.txt

 See "intf" and the file "error_intf.R".
 In the code, it is shown which arguments are needed to be supplied when running the R file.

 ### INFORMATION ON SEEDS USED FOR THE SIMULATIONS ###
 The seeds can be supplied with the different simulation files.
-For the results used in the paper, the following seeds were set for the different data examples: concrete / concrete_hd: 3 airfoil / airfoil_hd: 9 abalone_all / abalone_all_hd: 2
+For the results that were used for the plots in the paper, the following seeds were set for the different data examples: concrete / concrete_hd: 3 airfoil / airfoil_hd: 9 abalone_all / abalone_all_hd: 2